aws-samples/aws-iot-robot/README.md

 The core components of the solution are:
 - A Web site/application - Using Angular, the web app displays robot movements, a WebRTC video stream from the PiBot camera and allows control of the camera direction
 - Robot - A Raspberry Pi running AWS IoT Greengrass for managing the Lambda functions that control the PiBot actions
 - Remote Control - A second Raspberry Pi (Pi Zero W) acts as a remote controller for the robot, using MQTT for communication over wireless.
-The remote uses an accelerometer - you tilt the remote and the PiBot moves in that direction.
+The remote uses an accelerometer - you tilt the remote and the robot moves in that direction.

 CloudFormation templates are provided to create the core AWS resources and also the AWS IoT specific resources.